calhewitt/LANE/README.md

 # LANE (Langton ANalysis Ecosystem)
-A software ecosystem for analysis of the data from the Langton physics projects For example, the LUCID(Langton's Ultimate Cosmic-ray Detector) project onboard TechDemoSAT-1 in space.
+A software ecosystem for analysis of the data from the Langton physics projects For example, the LUCID (Langton's Ultimate Cosmic-ray Detector) project onboard TechDemoSAT-1 in space.

 This software package contains:

-* A plugin management/automation python script.
+* A lane management/automation python scripts.
-* A selection of analysis plugins.
+* A selection of analysis modules.
 * A library of C++ code for use in analysis of Langton physics data.

+See the [LUCID wiki][] for further information.

 ## Prerequisites and installation